matteosecli/Magisk-Root-Toggle/README.md

 ## Prerequisites

 - Well, **Magisk** of course 😂.
 You can use the great [guide on Android Police](http://www.androidpolice.com/2016/09/11/guide-play-pokemon-go-0-37-rooted-android-magisk/) to install it.
-- [Custom Quick Settings](https://play.google.com/store/apps/details?id=com.quinny898.app.customquicksettings).
+- [Custom Quick Settings](https://play.google.com/store/apps/details?id=com.quinny898.app.customquicksettings) (or [QuickTask](https://play.google.com/store/apps/details?id=com.balda.quicktask)).
 Just install it via the Play Store; no need to buy the Pro version.

+## Which version should I install?

+Support for QuickTask is coming in v1.4, so there is really just one version.
+For the time being, follow the instructions for Custom Quick Settings.

 ## Installation